 circa 640 CE

-Masjid al-Omer (مسجد عمر) inside the Haram al-Sharif.
+The Umar Mosque, also spelled as Masjid al-Omer (مسجد عمر), inside the Haram al-Sharif.
 This is the original purported location where according to tradition Omar ibn al-Khattab offered Salah when he arrived in the city after it surrendered to Muslim forces in 640 CE.
 Today it is used as a wherehouse for the al-Aqsa management and administration.

 circa 690 CE